OpenDDS/OpenDDS/docs/devguide/internet_enabled_rtps.rst

 * ``/healthcheck``

   Responds with HTTP 200 (OK) or 503 (Service Unavailable) if :cfg:prop:`thread monitoring is enabled <DCPSThreadStatusInterval>` and the RtpsRelay is not admitting new client participants.
+  See :option:`-UtilizationLimit`, :option:`-AdmissionControlQueueSize`, and :option:`-AdmissionControlQueueDuration` for more information.
   Load balancers can use this endpoint to route new client participants to an available RtpsRelay instance.

 The command-line options for the RtpsRelay: